How to avoid account freezes at Mercury, Wise and Revolut

 Mercury closed me without warning, what do I do?
 Mercury typically notifies with 60-day notice.
 During that period: empty the account prioritising pending payments to your other account (Relay/Wise/traditional bank), adjust recurring payments with clients and suppliers, and in parallel escalate via support to a Customer Success rep. In ~30% of cases, with full documentation, the decision is reversed.

-At Exentax we set the cascade from day one (Mercury + Relay + Wise), with a coherent declared profile and ready documentation, and answer any extended KYC inside the retainer.
+At Exentax we set the cascade from day one (Relay/Slash + Wise Business + Mercury only if it fits), with a coherent declared profile and ready documentation, and answer any extended KYC inside the retainer.

 Why do they block accounts?